Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation.md

 'abanascii', 'abanfa', and 'abanutf8'.

-CED may be omitted, and default CED should be assumed abanascii.
+CED may be omitted, and default CED shall be assumed abanascii.

-Because UTF-8 is a superset of ASCII, if parsers assume abanutf8, as default, there should not be any problem.
+Because UTF-8 is a superset of ASCII, if parsers assume abanutf8, as default, there shall not be any problem.

 ## [4] Document Purpose Directive